-- Topical creams – Most treatments suggested by the dermatologist involve the use of topical creams to be applied directly to the skin.
+- Topical Creams – Most treatments suggested by the dermatologist involve the use of topical creams to be applied directly to the skin.
 This is usually the first line of treatment.
 Many over-the-counter creams are easily available in the market that is effective in treating mild to moderate acne.
 These topical creams or gels generally contain benzoyl peroxide or salicylic acid as the main ingredient that fights the bacteria inside the pimples and helps heal them faster.

-- Oral medications – If the acne severity is more than usual with the presence of cysts and nodules, then oral medications are prescribed by the dermatologist for back acne treatment.
+- Oral Medications – If the acne severity is more than usual with the presence of cysts and nodules, then oral medications are prescribed by the dermatologist for back acne treatment.

 Most common medications used to prevent back acne are

-- Antibiotics – These are usually prescribed alongside topical medications to kill bacteria and cure inflammation.
+I. Antibiotics – These are usually prescribed alongside topical medications to kill bacteria and cure inflammation.

-- Isotretinoin – This is a powerful oral medicine used for severe back acne and it can benefit up to 2 years after the treatment.
+III.
+Isotretinoin – This is a powerful oral medicine used for severe back acne and it can benefit up to 2 years after the treatment.
 However, it has certain side effects such as depression, joint pain, dryness etc. and should strictly be taken upon prescription by the dermatologist.

-- Skin procedures – For larger cysts or extremely severe acne, advanced skin procedures may be used to get rid of them completely.
+- Skin Procedures – For larger cysts or extremely severe acne, advanced skin procedures may be used to get rid of them completely.
 These include laser or light therapy, drainage or extraction procedures etc.